4D modular flavor symmetric models inspired by higher dimensional theory: 4D low-energy effective field theory from higher dimensional theory

-in higher dimensional theory.\footnote{Note that other higher-dimensional higher-derivative and interaction terms will provide the correction terms in the K\"ahler potential, but they would be suppressed by the compactification scale.} Then, we carry out the dimensional reduction by use of the above normalization so as to obtain the following K\"ahler potential of matter fields:
+in a higher dimensional theory.\footnote{Note that other higher-dimensional higher-derivative and interaction terms will provide the correction terms in the K\"ahler potential, but they would be suppressed by the compactification scale.} Then, we carry out the dimensional reduction by the use of the above normalization so as to obtain the following K\"ahler potential of matter fields:

 We require that the 4D effective field theory is invariant under the modular transformation.
-The 4D matter fields must have the modular weights $-k$.
+The 4D matter fields must have the modular weights $-k$, which have opposite signs compared with the wave function weights $k$.
 Here and hereafter, we use the notation that the same letter is used for both the superfield and its lowest scalar component.

-Next, we study Yukawa coupling terms in the superpotential.
-For example, suppose that the Yukawa coupling terms in the 4D effective theory originate from the following terms in higher dimensional theory:
+Next, we study the Yukawa coupling terms in the superpotential.
+For example, suppose that the Yukawa coupling terms in the 4D effective theory originate from the following terms in a higher dimensional theory:

-where $\Phi^*_{H}$ is the higher dimensional field corresponding to 4D down-sector Higgs field $H_d$, and $\Psi_{L},\Psi_e$ are higher dimensional fields corresponding to left-handed and right-handed leptons in 4D effective theory.
+where $\Phi^*_{H}$ is the higher dimensional field corresponding to the 4D down-sector Higgs field $H_d$, and $\Psi_{L},\Psi_e$ are higher dimensional fields corresponding to left-handed and right-handed leptons in the 4D effective theory.
 Then, we integrate the extra dimensions $y$ so as to derive the Yukawa coupling terms in the 4D superpotential,

 Here, the 4D Yukawa coupling $Y_e(\tau)$ is obtained by